-White House calls for 'law and order' as violent protests rage
+Tensions in U.S. rise after another night of broken glass, fires and looting

 The unrest, which erupted as the country was reopening after lengthy lockdowns to stop the spread of the novel coronavirus, began with peaceful protests over the death of a black man, George Floyd, in police custody in Minneapolis last Monday.

 Video footage showed a white police officer kneeling on the neck of Floyd, 46, for nearly nine minutes before he died.
-Derek Chauvin, the since-fired police officer involved in the incident, has been charged with third-degree murder.
+Derek Chauvin, the since-fired 44-year-old police officer involved in the incident, has been charged with third-degree murder and second-degree manslaughter.
+He was released on $500,000 bail and is due to appear in court on June 8, according to jail records.

 Dozens of cities across the United States remain under curfews at a level not seen since riots following the 1968 assassination of civil rights activist Martin Luther King Jr.

+“The looting and destruction of property was expansive,” Washington, D.C., Police Chief Peter Newsham told reporters, noting that looting had occurred in the Northeast and Northwest quadrants of the district, as well as upscale Georgetown area.

+The city’s mayor, Muriel Bowser, announced on Monday a curfew would be in place for two days starting at 7 p.m. and lasting until the morning hours.

-“We need law and order in this country,” White House spokeswoman Kayleigh McEnany told Fox News.
-She said Antifa, an anti-fascist group, was “certainly behind” the violence.
+White House spokeswoman Kayleigh McEnany told Fox News that Antifa, an anti-fascist group, was “certainly behind” the violence that had erupted in U.S. cities in recent days and that the country needed “law and order.”

 U.S. President Donald Trump, who on Sunday branded the group a terrorist organization, was due on Monday to meet his top law enforcement officer behind closed doors and then hold a call with governors, law enforcement and national security officials.

-Trump has made no major public statement to address the growing crisis but has issued a flurry of tweets, describing protesters as “thugs” and urging mayors and governors to “get tough.”
-He has threatened to utilize the U.S. military.
+Trump has condemned the killing of Floyd and promised justice but has made no major public statement to address the crisis.
+He has issued a flurry of tweets, describing protesters as “thugs” and urging mayors and governors to “get tough” and threatened to use the U.S. military.

-Critics accuse Trump, who is seeking re-election in a Nov.
+Critics accuse the Republican president, who is seeking re-election in a Nov.
 3 election, of further stoking conflict and racial tension rather than seeking to bring the country together and address the underlying issues.

 “He’s not helping ...
 He is not leading, he is causing further disruption,” Atlanta Mayor Keisha Lance Bottoms told CNN on Monday.
-“Unless he is going to speak unity and respect and reconciliation and reform for our communities, then I don’t think that he should make a statement at all.
-It will only make matters worse.”
+Atlanta, Georgia’s capital, was among a string of cities where protests turned violent in recent days.

+Tensions in Georgia had been rising over the Feb.
+23 death of Ahmaud Arbery, a 25-year-old black man who was shot while jogging.
+The white father-and-son suspects were not arrested until 74 days later.

-Floyd’s death was the latest in a string of similar incidents involving unarmed black men in recent years that has raised an outcry over police force and racism, and reignited outrage across a politically and racially divided country that has been hard hit by the coronavirus pandemic.
+The deaths of Arbery and Floyd were the latest in a string of similar incidents involving unarmed black men in recent years that has raised an outcry over racism in law enforcement, and reignited outrage across a politically and racially divided country that has been hit hard by the coronavirus pandemic.

-Washington and other cities had been set to restart some normal economic activity over the weekend after more than two months of stay-at-home orders aimed at stemming the outbreak, which has killed more than 104,000 people and plunged more than 40 million people into joblessness.
+Many cities affected by the unrest are just restarting some normal economic activity after more than two months of stay-at-home orders aimed at stemming the outbreak, which has killed more than 104,000 people and plunged more than 40 million people into joblessness.

 Black people account for 6.8% of the population in Minnesota but 29% of coronavirus cases, according to state and federal data.

-Reporting by Lisa Lambert, Andy Sullivan, Maria Caspani and Brendan O'Brien; Writing by Paul Simao; Editing by Steve Orlofsky and Howard Goller
+Reporting by Lisa Lambert, Andy Sullivan, Maria Caspani, Peter Szekely and Brendan O'Brien; Writing by Paul Simao; Editing by Steve Orlofsky and Howard Goller